-Sheila Rush is the Course Coordinator for BIO A01H3 Y for the Summer 2014 term.
-In addition to delivering the lectures, she is will deal with matters such as late enrollment, missed tests, missed labs, marks management and general advising as related to the course as a whole.
-Office: SW241 (by appointment) Office Hours: TBA (use your U of T email account for all emails).
+- Sheila Rush is the Course Coordinator for BIO A01H3 Y for the Summer 2015 term.
+Sheila will deal with matters such as late enrollment, missed tests, missed labs, marks management and general advising as related to the course as a whole.

+- Office: SW241 (by appointment)

+Office Hours: TBA (use your U of T email account for all emails).

-Email: biolife@utsc.utoronto.ca (include Rush in subject line)
+Email: biolife@utsc.utoronto.ca (include Rush and BIO A01 in subject line)